-- (1) In the spring the School District begins its budget process for the next succeeding fiscal year. - (2) The School District's leadership team reviews all requests and allocation requirements and related revenue. - (3) The School District Administration then presents a proposed budget to the Board of Trustees which reviews it in a series of workshops and makes any additions or deletions it deems necessary. - (4) Prior to July 1, the budget is legally enacted through passage of a resolution by the Board.
+- (3) The School District Administration then presents a proposed budget to the Board of Trustees which reviews it in a series of workshops and makes any additions or deletions it deems necessary. - (4) Prior to July 1, the budget is legally enacted through passage of a resolution by the Board.

-The administration has discretionary authority to make transfers between appropriation accounts.
+The administration has discretionary authority to make transfers between appropriation accounts (function and object).
 The final budget amounts in the budgetary comparison schedule are as amended (if any) by the administration.
-There were no amendments to the budget for fiscal 2019.